Cape Town: The Cape Town Metropolitan Police Department (Metro Police)

-In mid-2025, Cape Town rolled out its Neighborhood Safety Officer (NSO) program.
-Part of the Metro Police, NSOs are officers dedicated to patrolling specific neighborhoods across the city.
+In mid-2025, Cape Town rolled out its Neighbourhood Safety Officer (NSO) program.
+Part of the Metro Police, NSOs are officers dedicated to patrolling specific neighbourhoods across the city.
 On top of other kinds of law enforcement, the program positions 5 dedicated NSOs per City of Cape Town municipal ward.

-The Metro Police make use of vehicles including the Toyota Corolla for general law enforcement, the Volkwagen Golf GTI for the Flying Squad, and the Toyota Fortuner for the Highway Patrol.
+The Metro Police make use of vehicles including the Toyota Corolla for general law enforcement, the Volkswagen Golf GTI for the Flying Squad, and the Toyota Fortuner for the Highway Patrol.